Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- unit tests;
+- Unit tests are focused checks on isolated logic, which is especially valuable for engine rules and deterministic simulation functions.
-- deterministic assertions;
+- Deterministic assertions are strong because the expected result should not randomly change between runs.
-- testing state transitions, not just rendered UI.
+- Testing state transitions rather than only rendered UI is important here because gameplay correctness lives in simulation rules, not just appearance.

 Related prep: